-Back in Montreal in 2006, he encounters renoun peruvian composer Lucho Quequezana who invites him to a musical journey in Peru with the group Sonidos Vivos.
-This intimate contact with afro-peruvian music and music from the Andes is a source a inspiration in his artistic itinerary.
-Learning to play the andean bambo flute, the Quena, Huu Bac expands his talents of performer to a new instrument.
+Back in Montreal in 2006, an encounter with renown Peruvian composer Lucho Quequezana lead him perform in Peru with the group Sonidos Vivos.
+Huu Bac’s intimate contact with afro-peruvian music and music from the Andes became a source of inspiration in his artistic journey, and lead him to learn the Andean bambo flute, the Quena.

-From 2009 to 2015, he collaborates twice with the Cirque du Soleil, recording for the shows “Totem” and “Toruk”.
+From 2009 to 2015, he collaborated twice with the Cirque du Soleil, recording for the shows “Totem” and “Toruk”.
 He also recorded for “Canotgraphie”, a show by artistic director Robert Lepage.
-In 2010, he distinguishes himself as finalist for the “Montreal Arts Council Diversity Award”.
-Recipient in 2011 and 2012 of a grant from the Canada Council for the Arts as a composer, he is as well invited in 2011 to take part in the festival “Africa-Asia Encounters”, in Paris.
+In 2010, he distinguished himself as finalist for the “Montreal Arts Council Diversity Award”.
+As a composer, he has been continuously supported by the Canada Council for the Arts, the Quebec Council for the Arts and Montreal Arts Council.

-Nourrished by his travels and encounters, he dedicates himself to the composition and performance of a present day jazz music blending eastern and western colours.
-The waters of the Mekong River flows in his compositions, expressing his asian cultural heritage in the North American backdrop.
+Nourrished by his travels and encounters, he dedicates himself to the composition and performance of a present day jazz music blending eastern and western colours, expressing his asian cultural heritage in the North American backdrop.

-His fisrt album as a composer/multi-instrumentalist, “On the Steps of St-Paul’s”, will be released in November 2017.
+His first album as a composer/multi-instrumentalist, “On the Steps of St-Paul’s”, was released in November 2017.